-- lights and all smoking materials.

-- 2. Shut off the propane supply at the container valve(s) or propane supply connection.

-- 3. Do not touch electrical switches.

-- openings.

-- 5. Leave the area until odor clears.

-- 6. Have the propane system checked and leakage source corrected before using again.
+- 1. Extinguish any open flames, pilot lights and all smoking materials. - the container valve(s) or propane supply connection. - openings. - 5.
+Leave the area until odor clears. - 6.
+Have the propane system checked and leakage source corrected before using again.

-Ignition of flammable vapors could lead to a fire or explosion and result death of serious injury.
+Ignition of flammable vapors could lead to a fire or explosion and result death of serious